WarsInReverie/WarsInReverie.github.io/content/blog/forboding-feeling.md

 I dread both options.
 Above all else, I’m realizing that my current life is full of options where I hate any choice I take.

+{{< alert "circle-info" >}}
+Addendum as of *November 17th 2025*,

+I've taken down the [faction posters](/media/faction-posters/) post from the website, pending some additional lore and design changes.
+It seems that rather than finishing the "landmark" Four Poles article, I'll just be delaying this pair of articles furthermore.
+Hopefully they'll be completed and republished to the website in the future.
+When they are, I'll delete this little addendum — if I don't forget.
+{{< /alert >}}